RIS-Assisted Physical Layer Security: Artificial Noise-Driven Optimization and Measurements: AN-based RIS-assisted PLS

 \subsubsection{Iterative Algorithm}

 The RIS phase shift configuration is optimized using a sequential iterative approach that aims to enhance the received signal power at each iteration \cite{10423876}.
-Initially, $r_b$ and $r_e$ are set to $0^\circ$.
+Initially, $\mathbf{r}_b$ and $\mathbf{r}_e$ are set to $0^\circ$.
 The iterative algorithm applies two distinct phase shifts ($0^\circ$ or $180^\circ$) to each element, which is chosen randomly.
-The corresponding element of $r_b$ is updated using the phase shift of the selected element that maximizes the received power of the CS at Bob (i.e., $P_{CS}$).
-This procedure is iteratively applied to each subsequent element in $r_b$.
-Similarly, the elements of $r_e$ are configured using this iterative approach; however, the objective is to maximize the received power of the AN signal at Eve (i.e., $P_{AN}$), thereby reducing her channel capacity, as given in (\ref{eq:EveCapacity}).
-The final RIS configuration is obtained as the concatenation of \textit{$r_b$} and \textit{$r_e$}.
+The corresponding element of $\mathbf{r}_e$ is updated using the phase shift of the selected element that maximizes the received power of the AN at Eve (i.e., $P_{AN}$).
+This procedure is iteratively applied to each subsequent element in $\mathbf{r}_e$.
+Similarly, the elements of $\mathbf{r}_b$ are configured using this iterative approach; however, the objective is to maximize the received power of the CS signal at Bob (i.e., $P_{CS}$), thereby reducing her channel capacity, as given in (\ref{eq:EveCapacity}). { Quantitatively, this criterion is defined as selecting the binary phase shift for each element in $\mathbf{r}_e$ that yields the maximum measured baseband power of the AN signal at Eve's location.} The final RIS configuration is obtained as the concatenation of $\mathbf{r}_b$ and $\mathbf{r}_e$. { The pseudocode for the iterative approach is provided in Algorithm \ref{alg:iterative}, where $N$ and $S$ denote the number of RIS elements and the number of discrete phase shift states per element, respectively.}